 How to make Baked Chicken Taquitos

 One of my best-kept secrets is having a few rotisserie chickens from the grocery store on hand for quick weeknight dinners.
-Add them to these taquitos, chicken soup, or Pineapple Chicken Lettuce Cups for even simpler meal prep.
+Add them to these taquitos, chicken soup, for even simpler meal prep.

 Mix the chicken with salsa verde and Cotija cheese before adding to the tortillas for an even flavor throughout.